 She is my first patient of thalassemia!
 With the strenght of my AQAMAULA.TUS; here I go conquering again.Ameen.

-Are all diseases caused by sins?
+caused by sins?
 Have you never fallen sick?
-Or you will never fall sick in your future?
+Or you will never fall sick in your

 I know we don't have answers to these question.